 INDIVIDUAL MEMBERSHIP LEVELS

 This membership is available to any Catholic chaplain.
-Chaplains pursuing Board Certified Chaplain status must be a member at this level in good standing.
+Chaplains pursuing Board Certified Chaplain or Certified Associate Chaplain status must be a member at this level in good standing.
 Additionally, chaplain members have a significant investment in the mission and future of NACC with voting rights in the Association.
 Those who achieve and maintain Board Certification have the opportunity to serve on the NACC Board of Directors, Committees, Commissions, Panels, as Certification Interviewers, and Interview Team Educators (ITE).

 This membership is open to individuals who serve and lead in some aspect of the Church’s pastoral care ministry field, or in the broader spiritual care profession of any faith who support the NACC mission.
 This includes professional leaders of diocesan pastoral care programs, associations, healthcare entities, academic programs, and/or professionals involved in working with or training spiritual and pastoral care providers.
 Professional ministry membership provides access to all NACC education and member support resources.